 The Christian faithful are confronted with the mystery of life and death in the presence of the body of one who has died.
 The body of a deceased Catholic Christian is also the body once washed in Baptism, anointed with the oil of salvation, and fed with the Bread of Life.
 Thus, the Church’s reverence for the sacredness of the human body grows out of a reverence and concern both natural and supernatural for the human person.

 While cremation is now permitted by the Church, it is our recommendation that cremation, when chosen, take place after the funeral rites, so that our acts of prayer and worship in grief may take place in the presence of the body as one final act of love and respect for the deceased.
-When it is not possible to delay cremation until after the funeral rites are celebrated, the cremated remains of the deceased may be brought to the Church for the funeral Mass provided there is an appropriate plan for their internment.
+When it is not possible to delay cremation until after the funeral rites are celebrated, the cremated remains of the deceased may be brought to the Church for the funeral Mass provided there is an appropriate plan for their interment.
 The cremated remains of a body should be treated with the same respect given to the human body from which they came.
-This includes the use of a worthy vessel to contain the ashes and a respectful manner of internment.
+This includes the use of a worthy vessel to contain the ashes and a respectful manner of interment.